 Once we have received your DSAR documentation, a comprehensive review is carried out by our legal team.
 We look for specific evidence that relates to the sale or transfer of your mortgage.
 A further request may be submitted to your lender if we feel the information provided is incomplete.

 Following review of all documentation provided by your lender, we will issue a Legal Opinion based on our findings.
 Should you receive either a Probable or Positive opinion, you will be asked whether you wish to proceed to the Dispute Process, by appointing us to represent you.

 Want to know more?
 Request a free callback today.

-Should we find evidence to suggest that your mortgage was in fact sold, transferred or assigned, you qualify for an MSC.
-You will be given the option to proceed to the Dispute Process.
+Should we find evidence to suggest that your mortgage was in fact sold you qualify for a Mortgage Securitisation Claim.

 Do you have a current loan secured by a mortgage on your property?

 Does your loan have more than two years left before maturity?

 Are your repayments on the mortgage up to date and not in arrears?

 If you answered yes to these questions you can sign up for the Legal Quest Mortgage Challenge to see if you qualify for a Mortgage Securitisation Claim.

 Please see below for the costs of the Legal Quest Mortgage Challenge.
 Use the calculator to see your potential mortgage reduction.